 Practical Considerations When Using Boomless Nozzles

-- Optimize your weed control by knowing the effective pattern width and coverage over that pattern.
-Tall vegetation can disrupt the pattern limiting the effective width of the treatment zone.
+- Optimize weed control by knowing the effective pattern width and coverage over that pattern.
+Tall vegetation can disrupt the application pattern limiting the effective width of the treatment zone.
 Applicators may have to adjust their swath width based on vegetation height, nozzle, and pump type.

 - To achieve manufacturer-rated swath width, spray nozzles on ATVs would have to be mounted much higher than practical, which would lead to increased drift.
 It is better to adjust your swath width based on equipment and vegetation characteristics rather than mount spray nozzles too high.